Miracle (Olive song)

 "Miracle" is the debut single by Olive, from their 1996 debut album Extra Virgin.
-The song was written by members Tim Kellett and Robin Taylor-Firth.
+The song was written by band members Tim Kellett and Robin Taylor-Firth.
 It was originally released in 1996 but was re-released in 1997 including a new UK Radio Edit that was different from the version that appears on the album.

 The song was featured on the soundtrack to the 1998 movie Sliding Doors.